Agent Shortlist

 These platforms are not all competing for the same job.

 Pick the category first, then pick the platform.
-Using a harness for a use case that needs a SaaS tool — or vice versa — is the single most common mistake operators make.
+Using a harness for a use case that needs a SaaS tool, or vice versa, is the single most common mistake builders make.

 Open-source harnesses